 It’s in a small street that heaves with eateries though when we first turned up there were few people outside in the cold wind, the tables soon filled up with brave, hungry souls.

 A brief interlude: We discovered after lunch that this street was saved from flooding by the grace of Mary, riding to the rescue on a cloud of snakes.
 This was in 1755 when most of Lisbon was wiped out instead of Cadiz where ‘only’ 40 people died.
 Every since, on November 1, Mary is paraded around the town in thanks.
-Sadly we won’t be here for it which is a shame given Half Term Mary and Pastry Jesus have been witnessed on the trip so far.
+Sadly we won’t be here for it which is a shame given Half Term Mary and Wobbly Jesus have been witnessed on the trip so far.
 A Snake Cloud Mary would have completed some strange sort of set.

 But back to lunch…